friendsofgo/killgrave/README.md

 * Dynamic responses based on headers
 * Dynamic responses based on query params
 * Allow organize your imposters with structured folders
+* Allow write multiple imposters by file

 ## Next Features
-- [ ] Allow write multiple imposters by file
-- [ ] Allow different directories to organize your imposters (create extension for imposters ".imp.json")
 - [ ] Proxy server
 - [ ] Record proxy server
 - [ ] Better documentation with examples of each feature
+- [ ] Validate request body XML

 ## Contributing
 [Contributions](https://github.com/friendsofgo/killgrave/issues?q=is%3Aissue+is%3Aopen) are more than welcome, if you are interested please fork this repo and send your Pull Request.